 To prepare students to take advantage of these opportunities, the UK College of Public Health currently offers the following graduate/professional degree programs:

-- The Master of Science in Clinical Research Design (MS)
+- Master of Science in Clinical Research Design (MS)

-- Doctor of Philosophy (PhD) in Epidemiology / Biostatistics
+- Doctor of Philosophy in Epidemiology & Biostatistics (PhD EPB)